laktak/chkbit/README.md

 # chkbit

-chkbit alerts you of data corruption of your files, especially during transfers, backups and after recovery.
+chkbit alerts you of data corruption in your files, especially during transfers, backups and after recovery.
 It helps detect issues like disk damage, filesystem errors, and malware interference.

 Some filesystems (like Btrfs and ZFS, but not APFS or NTFS) already protect your files with checksums.
 However when you move files between locations, separate checks have the advantage of confirming that the data was not modified during transit.
 So you know the photo on your disk is the same as the copy in your cloud backup.
 This also protects you from overwriting good data with bad copies.

+## version 6

+- chkbit adds a new `atom` mode to store all indices in a single file
+- if you come from an old version please check out the new simplified CLI syntax

 ![gif of chkbit](https://raw.githubusercontent.com/wiki/laktak/chkbit/readme/chkbit.gif "chkbit")